Reverse Box Lunge

 3. 3

-Push through your front heel to return to the starting position.
-Repeat on the other side.
+Push off the back foot and drive through your front heel to return to the starting standing position.

 Secondary Muscles